Spouses need to be very careful or they could end up legally responsible for the cost of their husband’s of wife's nurs...Read more

 Finally, an attorney can help you understand if certain transfers are permissible under Medicaid rules without triggering a penalty period.

 Without proper planning, individuals with assets and income exceeding specific state-set thresholds would have to spend this income and their assets on their care or exempt items before they can receive Medicaid benefits.
-For assistance in planning, consult with a qualified elder law attorney in your area.
+For assistance in planning, consult with your attorney.